Format-preserving encryption: The FPE constructions of Black and Rogaway

 Implementing FPE with security provably related to that of the underlying block cipher was first undertaken in a paper by cryptographers John Black and Phillip Rogaway, which described three ways to do this.
 They proved that each of these techniques is as secure as the block cipher that is used to construct it.
 This means that if the AES algorithm is used to create an FPE algorithm, then the resulting FPE algorithm is as secure as AES because an adversary capable of defeating the FPE algorithm can also defeat the AES algorithm.
 Therefore, if AES is secure, then the FPE algorithms constructed from it are also secure.
 In all of the following, E denotes the AES encryption operation that is used to construct an FPE algorithm and F denotes the FPE encryption operation.

 FPE from a prefix cipher

 One simple way to create an FPE algorithm on {0, ..., N-1} is to assign a pseudorandom weight to each integer, then sort by weight.
 The weights are defined by applying an existing block cipher to each integer.
-Black and Rogaway call this technique a "prefix cipher" and showed it was probably as good as the block cipher used.
+Black and Rogaway call this technique a "prefix cipher" and showed it was provably as good as the block cipher used.